qwc-services/qwc-services.github.io/src/release_notes/QWC2UpgradeNotes.md

 # Upgrade notes

-This document describes incompatibilites and other aspects which QWC2 applications need to address when updating against the latest qwc2 submodule.
+This document describes incompatibilites and other aspects which QWC applications need to address when updating against the latest qwc2 submodule.

 When updating the `qwc2` submodule, run `yarn install` to ensure the dependencies are up to date!